 On virtuosity: “I am a musician-virtuoso and that is rather an unusual combination.”

 The obsession with singing: “When I play the piano, I always think first of singing.”

 The interpretation: “The struggle is one of clarification.
 When you study a work, you bring whatever a human brings to it, your consciousness, applied to the best of your ability. (…) But when it comes to the performance and the interpretation, the giving to someone else… There is a process of etherealization that takes place – a simplification.
-In time there is a way of compressing and clarifying, so it becomes clear as a blue sky in that essence, so that become all spirit and all sound, the phrases falling simply into place – the simplest thing in the world.”
+In time there is a way of compressing and clarifying, so that it becomes clear as a blue sky in that essence, so that it becomes all spirit and all sound, the phrases falling simply into place – the simplest thing in the world.”